hmeiland/linuxaad/README.md

 ## installing and enabling

-Libnss_aad.so.2.0 must be placed in /usr/lib64 for CentOS and to ensure compatibility, softlinks to libnss_aad.so and libnss_aad.so.2 should be created.
+Libnss_aad.so.2.0 must be placed in /usr/lib64 for CentOS or /usr/lib/x86_64-linux-gnu/ for Ubuntu and to ensure compatibility, softlinks to libnss_aad.so and libnss_aad.so.2 should be created.
-In /etc/nsswitch.conf, aad must be added to the passwd, shadow and group entries.
+In /etc/nsswitch.conf, 'aad' must be added to the passwd, shadow and group entries.

 ![nssswitch.conf](screenshots/nsswitch-conf.png)